T-duality and hints of generalized geometry in string $\alpha'$ corrections: On the T-duality completion of the type II alpha'**3 correction

-While the tree-level $H^2R^3$ couplings have been worked out in \cite{Liu:2019ses}, terms related to six-point functions and beyond have yet to be fully explored.
-The work of \cite{Garousi:2020mqn} demonstrates that it is possible to form a gauge invariant basis of eight-derivative couplings of NSNS fields consisting of 872 terms.
+Ideally, one could extend the T-duality results beyond order $H^2R^3$, potentially going all the way to order $H^8$.
+However, terms beyond those that can be probed by the tree-level five-point amplitude have yet to be fully explored from a stringy point of view.
+The work of \cite{Garousi:2020mqn} demonstrates that it is possible to form a complete gauge invariant basis of eight-derivative couplings of NSNS fields consisting of 872 terms.
 Curiously, imposing T-duality invariance for the circle compactification (\textit{i.e.}~under $g_{\mu9}\leftrightarrow b_{\mu9}$ interchange) is sufficient to fix all 872 terms up to one overall coefficient \cite{Garousi:2020gio}.
 However, it turns out that $O(9,9)$ invariance under the cosmological reduction is not nearly as rigid.
 In particular, the only quantities that show up in the canonical basis for the one-dimensional theory are combinations of traces of $N_+$ and $N_-$.

-At the eight-derivative level, there are 50 independent terms not containing $\Tr(L)$ originating from invariants involving the Riemann tensor and 53 additional terms involving at least one $\Tr(L)$ factor originating from invariants involving the Ricci tensor and/or the dilaton.
-As there are only 103 independent terms in the reduced theory, the lift of the one-dimensional T-duality invariant (\ref{eq:ans}) is hardly unique.
+At the eight-derivative level, there are 58 independent terms not containing $\Tr(L)$ originating from invariants involving the Riemann tensor and 51 additional terms involving at least one $\Tr(L)$ factor originating from invariants involving the Ricci tensor and/or the dilaton.
+In this count, we have also included terms with an odd number of $M$ matrices that do not vanish from the trace properties.
+There are seven of these types of terms:

-As an example of how the cosmological reduction can be used to find the T-duality completion of (\ref{eq:RO+ter}), we introduce a (somewhat arbitrary) ten-dimensional basis of 103 terms in Appendix~\ref{particular basis} and then fix the coefficients of the basis elements by demanding $O(9,9)$ invariance of the combined system consisting of (\ref{eq:RO+ter}) along with the dilaton and $H$-field dependent basis terms.
-Of course the result itself is not particularly enlightening as $O(9,9)$ invariance of the one-dimensional theory is a necessary but hardly sufficient condition for obtaining a T-duality invariant action in ten dimensions.
+As there are only 109 independent terms in the reduced theory, the lift of the one-dimensional T-duality invariant (\ref{eq:ans}) is hardly unique.
+Nevertheless, one may expect to find constraints of the form (\ref{eq:Tdualitydi}) that can provide a window on the nature of T-duality invariants at higher order.